instantX-research/InstantID/README.md

 ## Usage

-If you want to reproduce results in the paper or , please refer to the code in [infer_full.py](infer_full.py).
+If you want to reproduce results in the paper, please refer to the code in [infer_full.py](infer_full.py).
-If you want to compare the results with other methods, we recommend using this code.
+If you want to compare the results with other methods, even without using depth-controlnet, it is recommended that you use this code.
 If you want to quickly experience InstantID, please refer to the code in [infer.py](infer.py).
 The following code👇 comes from [infer.py](infer.py).